 GRIEF SUPPORT GROUPS UPDATE

-Hospice Brazos Valley is gratefully accepting donations of the following items to ensure our patients, caregivers, patient families, and HBV team members stay safe from COVID-19.
+Hospice Brazos Valley gratefully accepted donations of the items to ensure our patients, caregivers, patient families, and HBV team members stayed safe from COVID-19.

 Special Thanks to the following community partners